All Episodes

 Oh, yeah.

-You get a schizophrenic one comes up to your door, looks like Charlie Manson with crap running down their legs, and all the NGOs giving them all the money.
+You get a schizophrenic one who comes up to your door, looks like Charlie Manson with crap running down their legs, and all the NGOs giving them all the money.

 dan friesen

-So I guess Alex thinks that the Feds should come take over Austin, too, then, right?
+So I guess Alex thinks that the feds should come take over Austin, too, then, right?

 jordan holmes

-This is that's what you need the National Guard for.
+That's what you need the National Guard for.

 dan friesen

-Yeah, there's too many scary unhoused people around.
+There's too many scary unhoused people around.

 jordan holmes

-Because it's like it's not like the Metropolitan Police Department isn't armed equally as well as the National Guard.
+Because it's like, it's not like the Metropolitan Police Department isn't armed equally as well as the National Guard.

-Like they've got they're outfitted, they've got tanks and shit.
+They've got tanks and shit.

 dan friesen